Using Driver Verifier to identify issues with Windows drivers for advanced users

 The DDI compliance checking option is implemented by using a Kernel-mode library, called VerifierExt.sys.
 If a violation of one of the DDI Compliance Checking rules is found, VerifierExt.sys will be the module that called for the system bug check to occur.

-These options are designed for testing of specific scenario testing, or are options that will inject failures or delays into certain DDI routines in order to simulate extreme stress conditions.
+These options are designed for specific scenario testing, or are options that will inject failures or delays into certain DDI routines to simulate extreme stress conditions.

 Driver Verifier requirements

 The only requirement is that you must install Windows Server 2012.
 You can enable Driver Verifier on both retail and checked versions of Windows.
-If Norton Antivirus is installed, do not enable Driver Verifier's Deadlock Detection.
+If Norton Antivirus is installed, don't enable Driver Verifier's Deadlock Detection.

 Enable Driver Verifier

 You can enable Driver Verifier by using Verifier.exe.
-Verifier.exe is included with every copy of Windows and automatically installed into the System32 folder.
+Verifier.exe is included with every copy of Windows.
+It's automatically installed into the System32 folder.
 Verifier.exe has both command-line and graphical user interface (GUI) interfaces, so you can specify drivers and appropriate levels of verification.
 You can also see Driver Verifier statistics in real time.
-For more information, see the Driver Verifier Manager (Verifier.exe) section of this article.
+For more information, see the Driver Verifier Manager (Verifier.exe) section.

 Debug Driver Verifier violations